stephen-ravelo-ucalgary/ensf380-project3/README.md

 NOTE: no need to compile
 To run a test (Windows):
-1. cd to the bin folder
+1. cd to the src folder
-2. java -cp .;COPY-lib-FOLDER-PATH org.junit.runner.JUnitCore TestName
+2. java -cp .;COPY-lib-FOLDER-PATH\* org.junit.runner.JUnitCore edu.ucalgary.oop.TestName
+(Don't forget the \* after the lib path)